StefanV85/LambdaLayerWithTS/README.md

 * Select "Hello World" as function template
 * Select "No" for advanced Settings
 * Select "No" for edit local Lambda function now
-* Try out "amplify push" to  push the Lambda Function to your aws account
+* Try out "amplify push" to  push the Lambda Function to your AWS account
-* After successfully push, you can test the Lambda function in the aws console
+* After successfully push, you can test the Lambda function in the AWS Management Console

 ## 2.4 Create Lambda Layer
 >  amplify add function